-Saving connection strings in the application configuration file (or application store for connections) simplifies the process of maintaining your application if the database connection changes.
-In the event of a change in the database connection you can edit the connection string in the application store (configuration) as opposed to editing all the report definition and having to recompile your application.
-However if you want to render the report definition in the context of another project or application you have to make sure that connection string with the same name is available in the application and have access to the database.
+Saving connection strings simplifies the process of maintaining your application if the database connection changes.
+In the event of a change in the database connection, edit the connection string in the application store (configuration) as opposed to editing all the report definition.
+However, to render the report definition in the context of another project or application, make sure that a connection string with the same name is available in the application and has access to the database.

 Specify a default value for the parameter in the "Value" column or bind it via an expression.

-Specifying design time values for the parameters is necessary because the designer might need to execute the SQL query or stored procedure of the data source in order to populate the schema displayed in the Data Explorer tool window and the Edit Expression dialog.
-These values do not affect the execution of the SQL query at runtime however.
+Specifying design-time values for the parameters is necessary because the designer might need to execute the SQL query or stored procedure of the data source to populate the schema displayed in the Explorer tool window and the Edit Expression dialog.
+These values do not affect the execution of the SQL query at runtime.